-The training of trainers has been designed with the objective to enhance the understanding on the subject of e-waste amongst dealers of electronics products.
-This will be achieved by a training of trainers on the subject of e-waste and providing them with adequate tools to organize trainings for dealers of electronics products.
+The training of trainers has been designed with the objective to enhance the understanding on the subject of e-waste amongst students.
+This will be achieved by a training of trainers on the subject of e-waste and providing them with adequate tools to organize trainings for students.

-The training of trainers will be followed by trainings for dealers of electronics products so that they can contribute to effective handling and management of e-waste.
+The training of trainers will be followed by trainings for students so that they can contribute to effective handling and management of e-waste.

-The training provided will increase knowledge amongst dealers of electronics products about the generation of e-waste, hazardous substances in e-waste, present status of generation and disposal in India, regulation on management and handling of e-waste in India, role of dealers as sellers and collectors like setting up of e-waste collection centres that can be undertaken by them.
+The training provided will increase knowledge amongst students about the generation of e-waste, hazardous substances in e-waste, present status of generation and disposal in India, regulation on management and handling of e-waste in India, role of students as consumers and efforts like setting up of e-waste collection centres that can be undertaken by them.
 In addition they will be introduced to concepts of secondary resources, sustainable consumption, LOHAS and carbon footprint.